Paul Young: Solo career and pop stardom

 The year 1984 was difficult for Young.
 His first heavy promotional and live concert tour of America strained his vocal cords to the extent that he was forced to rest his voice and did not sing for much of the year.
 He recovered sufficiently to become involved with the Band Aid single "Do They Know It's Christmas?", an all-star charity project put together by Bob Geldof and Midge Ure for Ethiopian famine relief.
 Young sang the opening lines of the song as a replacement for David Bowie.
+The song became the Christmas number one.

 Young returned to the UK Top Ten with a version of Ann Peebles' "I'm Gonna Tear Your Playhouse Down".
 The latter appeared on his second album, The Secret of Association, released in 1985, which secured his future success in the United States, Japan and Australia.
 The album went to No. 1 in the UK.
 That year, Young scored the biggest worldwide hit of his career with "Everytime You Go Away", a cover of a song from the 1980 Hall & Oates album Voices.
 "Everytime You Go Away" was his biggest success in the U.S. At the 1985 Brit Awards, Young received the award for Best British Male.
 Associated with the Second British Invasion of the US, "Everytime You Go Away" reached number one on the Billboard Hot 100 in 1985.
 It also won Best British Video at the 1986 Brit Awards.

 In July 1985, Young appeared at Live Aid at Wembley Stadium, London, performing his own hits "Come Back and Stay" and "Everytime You Go Away".
 Alison Moyet joined him on stage to perform "That's The Way Love Is".
 He also joined the other artists at the end of the concert for the performance of Band Aid's "Do They Know It's Christmas?".

 During parts of 1987, Young toured extensively as the opening act for Genesis on their Invisible Touch Tour.
 Young played more than 35 dates in 13 countries.
 The tour concluded from 1–4 July 1987 with four sold-out shows playing to more than 350,000 fans at Wembley Stadium in London.